 A blacklist is a list of IP addresses or domains that are known sources of spam; often referred to as DNSBLs (Domain Name System Blacklists).
 The technology was built on top of DNS and most MTAs can be configured to reject or flag messages that have been sent from a blacklisted IP.

-And this record takes time to update and can take up to 48 hours.
-As soon as you have removed the IP (domain) internally, The third blocklist (the record still needs to be updated and this can take some time to update).
+This record takes time to update and can take up to 48 hours.
+As soon as you have removed the IP (domain) internally, The third blocklist (the record still needs to be updated, and this can take some time to update).

-Note: A lot of mail servers work this way (e.g, Exchange Online Protection).
+Note: Many mail servers work this way (e.g., Exchange Online Protection).

 I hope you found this blog post on when an IP or domain has been blacklisted helpful.
 If you have any questions, please let me know in the comment session.